 The information below is intended as a reference only, and should not be taken as medical advice.
 If you have questions about your medications, consult your pharmacist, doctor, nurse, or other healthcare professional.

-Initial Withdrawal Symptoms.
-Agitation, activation, insomnia, rebound psychosis, withdrawal-emergent abnormal movements, nausea, feeling of discomfort, sweating, vomiting, insomnia, sexual dysfunction.
+- Initial: Agitation, activation, insomnia, rebound psychosis, withdrawal-emergent abnormal movements, nausea, feeling of discomfort, sweating, vomiting, insomnia, sexual dysfunction

-Protracted Withdrawal Symptoms: Tardive dyskinesia, tardive akathisia, tardive dysthymia, stress intolerance, temperature dysregulation, sensory disturbances, food intolerance, and enduring sexual dysfunction.
+- Protracted: Tardive dyskinesia, tardive akathisia, tardive dysthymia, stress intolerance, temperature dysregulation, sensory disturbances, food intolerance, enduring sexual dysfunction.

 Bruyere Research Institute